gilescoope/perfect-spheres/README.md

 # perfect-spheres

-This is a system for rendering spheres cheaply and accurately in Unity.
+This is a system for rendering spheres cheaply and accurately.
+To be used in Unity 2018.2 with the scriptable render pipeline.

 ## Why use this